-Ananda was an instructor at the Omega Institute for Holistic Studies in Rhinebeck, NY for a decade (1993 – 2003).
-She also taught the Thai Yoga Massage Training Program at Ashtanga Yoga Shala, NYC from 2002 – 2007.
-Ananda has taught Thai Massage courses, classes and workshops at the Bancroft School of Massage Therapy, Worcester, MA, The Breathing Project, NYC, The Yoga Studio, Toronto, Canada, the Body of Truth, Kingston, NY, the Academy of Massage Therapy, NJ, the Albert Einstein College of Medicine, NYC, Casa Yoga, Laredo, TX, Dzen Spa, Sofia, Bulgaria and at the Fujin Center, Kyoto, Japan.
+Ananda is the director of Thai Massage Sacred Bodywork™which offers training programs in traditional Thai Massage.
+She has been teaching nationally and internationally for over 25 years and has been on faculty at the Omega Institute for Holistic Studies as well as at the Pacific College of Oriental Medicine.
+She has taught workshops at numerous venues including at Ashtanga Yoga Shala, NYC, the Bancroft School of Massage Therapy, Worcester, MA, The Breathing Project, NYC, The Yoga Studio, Toronto, Canada, the Academy of Massage Therapy, NJ, the Albert Einstein College of Medicine, NYC, Casa Yoga, Laredo, TX, Dzen Spa, Sofia, Bulgaria and at the Fujin Center, Kyoto, Japan.
 For more information on workshops, click here.

 Ananda also studied Shiatsu at the Ohashi Institute, NYC as well as in Japan at the Kansai Shiatsu Center and the Asahi Cultural Center.
 She also studied Tuina in China at the Yue-Yang Hospital in Shanghai.
 Back in the US, Ananda studied reflexology at the Laura Norman & Associates Reflexology Center in New York City.

 Ananda was previously a professional dancer She received a BA in dance from the prestigious Kalakshetra College of Fine Arts, Madras, India and was awarded three scholarships from the Indian Council for Cultural Relations (ICCR) for advanced training in Odissi (a style of Indian temple dance).
 Ananda performed Odissi in India, Europe, and the US.